Here is what you need to know about the Walt Disney World changes for visiting after its reopening.

 In order to foster physical distancing during this time, upon reopening, Disney’s offerings, restaurants and other experiences such as behind-the-scenes tours will be limited in capacity, and other experiences may remain closed.

-- As a result of limited capacity, Disney has made the difficult decision to cancel all existing dining reservations and experience bookings.
-This includes Disney dining plans included in packages.
+- As a result of limited capacity, Disney has made the difficult decision to keep Disney dining plans unavailable at this time.

-- Disney will also shift from a 180-day booking window to a 60-day booking window for dining and experience bookings going forward.
+- Disney has also shifted from a 180-day booking window to a 60-day booking window for dining and experience bookings going forward.
 This allows Guests to make their plans closer to their visits.

 FastPass+ and Extra Magic Hours